 It goes without saying that to offer solutions to the problems vexing the world requires keeping up to date with the facts.
 Without being properly informed, we cannot hope to provide Kingdom answers to things like hunger and malnutrition, water and sanitation, lack of education and communicable diseases, climate change and environmental abuse, population and migration, economic dysfunctions and disparities, racism and prejudice, abusive governance and corruption, and war and conflict.
 (This is certainly not an exhaustive list.
 I’ve simply collated it from the Copenhagen Consensus and the United Nations’ Millennium Development Goals.)

 Seeking solutions with up-to-date information is very much part of the job Jesus gave to us as custodians of this earth.
 We ought to be informed, even alert, but not alarmed.

 In contrast, an obsession with global affairs and an alleged end-times order of events has led to crippling conjecture, chronic speculation and debilitating paranoia, distracting the church from her mandate and deceiving many from playing their part in contending for a better future now.

 Who’s Left Behind?

-Using the hackneyed phrase, “left behind” and answering the question, Who’s Left Behind? is not merely about poking a gaping hole in a popular end-times theory.
-The purpose is to show how easy it is to jump to wrong conclusions and to encourage us to question our preconceived assumptions.
+So, in using the hackneyed phrase “left behind” and answering the question, Who’s Left Behind?, I’m not merely poking a gaping hole in this end-times theory.
+The purpose is to show how easy it is to jump to wrong conclusions and to encourage a valid questioning of preconceived assumptions.